-- The Budget reflected the proposals of the Voluntary Sector Initiative's Joint Regulatory Table, particularly as it relates to intermediate sanctions for charities - The Budget intended to rectify a number of technical problems regarding disbursement quotas involving charities - The resulting May 2005 amendments will be very challenging for charities to comply with www.carters.@ A --------------- ---
+- 1. Overview - The May 2005 Amendments reflect the proposals of the Voluntary Sector Initiative's Joint Regulatory Table, particularly with respect to intermediate sanctions for charities - The May 2005 Amendments also sought to rectify a number of technical problems with the disbursement quota rules - The resulting legislative provisions are complex and will be very challenging for charities to comply with b) Changes to Disbursement Quota Formula:

-2. New Disbursement Quota Rules ("DQ")
+- 2. New Disbursement Quota Rules ("DQ")

-a) Introduction
+- a) Introduction

-• What is DQ
+- What is DQ?

-A prescribed amount that registered charities must disburse each year in order to maintain their charitable registration
+- A prescribed amount that registered charities must disburse each year in order to maintain their charitable registration

-Purpose
+- Purpose

-To ensure charities use charitable fund
+- To ensure charities use charitable funds on charitable activities

-on charitable/activities

-To discourage charities from spending excessive amount of fundraising and from accumulating excessive funds
+- To discourage charities from spending excessive amounts on fundraising and from accumulating funds

-]

-b) Overview

-The May 2005 amendments include significant changes to the calculation of the disbursement

-quota

-• It has made an already complicated formula even more difficult and unworkable

-The disbursement formula has been amended to provide as follows:

-A + A.1 + B + B.1 (where B.1 = C x 0.035[D - (E + F)]/365)

-33

-c) Proposed changes to Disbursement Quota Formula

 Reduction of Disbursement Quota Rate

-• The May 2005 amendments propose to

-reduce the 4.5% disbursement quota that previously applied to public and private foundations to a more manageable
+The May 2005 Amendments reduce the 4.5% disbursement quota that previously applied to the capital assets of public and private foundations to a more manageable rate of 3.5%

-disbursement quota of 3.5%

 Extension of 3.5% Disbursement Quota to Charitable Organizations

-• In the past, only public and private foundations were subject to a separate disbursement quota upon its capital assets not used in charitable activities
+- In the past, only public and private foundations were subject to a separate disbursement quota upon their capital assets not used in charitable activities - The reduced 3.5% disbursement rate will now apply immediately to charitable organizations registered on or after March 23, 2004 (after 2008 for charitable organizations registered before March 23, 2004)

-34
+Disbursement Quota Threshold

-- The May 2005 amendments provides that the reduced 3.5% disbursement quota on surplus capital assets will also apply to charitable organizations registered on or after March 23, 2004 (after 2008 for charitable organizations registered before March 23, 2004) - The 3.5% disbursement quota does not apply to charities that hold investments equal to or less than \$25,000 in a given year - This de minimus threshold is generally considered to be too low to be of much relief provided that the gift is subject to a trust or direction that the gift be utilized over a period not exceeding 5 years in its charitable program or acquiring capital property
+- The 3.5% disbursement quota will not apply to charities that hold investments equal to or less than \$25,000 in a given year - This de minimus threshold is generally considered to be too low to be of much relief for most small charities